 Oakfield Short Stay School educates up to thirty children, ranging in ages from five to eleven.
 Following a phased, individualised induction, children are welcomed into one of three classes; Pine, Birch and Maple.
 Our classrooms are bright, stimulating environments and the work of our children is proudly displayed.
 We have various outdoor areas that enhance structured play and learning outside the classroom.
 There is also an outdoor area where we hold Forest School sessions for all pupils on a Tuesday afternoon.

-All classes follow a morning curriculum which includes reading, handwriting, literacy, mathematics and phonics.
+All classes follow a morning curriculum which includes reading, literacy, mathematics and phonics.
 Read, Write, Ink is the phonics scheme used.
 Focused phonics, numeracy and Theraplay interventions are also delivered to individual and small groups of pupils.